pyg-team/pytorch-frame/README.md

 Our aspirations for PyTorch Frame are twofold:

 1. **To Propel Deep Learning Research for Tabular Data:** Historically, tree-based models have superior performance on tabular datasets.
-However, tree-based models have many limitations, for example, they cannot be trained with downstream models like GNNs, hence ahrd to be integrated into larger systems.
+However, tree-based models have many limitations, for example, they cannot be trained with downstream models like GNNs, RNNs and Transformers, hence hard to be integrated into larger systems.
 Tree-based models also cannot handle diverse column types, like text or sequences.
 Recent research shows that some deep learning models have comparable, if not better, performance on larger datasets.
 This is not to mention the advantages in training efficiency with massive data scales.

 2. **To Support Enhanced Semantic Types and Model Architectures:** We aim to extend PyTorch Frame's functionalities to handle a wider variety of semantic types, such as time sequences.
 Concurrently, we're focusing on extending PyTorch Frame to latest technologies like large language models.